Quoted Companies Alliance Code Compliance

 Our risk management process identifies, monitors, evaluates and escalates risks as they emerge, enabling management to take appropriate action wherever possible in order to control them whilst enabling the Board to keep risk management under review.

-The risk factors set out below are those which the Board believes are the most significant to the Group’s business model that could adversely affect its operations, revenue, profit, cash flow or asset values and which may prevent the Group from achieving its strategic objectives.
+The risk factors set out in the Risk Report on pages 28 to 30 of the Annual Report and Accounts 2023 are those which the Board believes are the most significant to the Group’s business model that could adversely affect its operations, revenue, profit, cash flow or asset values and which may prevent the Group from achieving its strategic objectives.
 There may be additional risks and uncertainties that are currently unknown or currently believed to be immaterial that may also have an adverse effect on the Group.
-Further information can be found in our Risk Report on page 18 of the Annual Report and Accounts 2021.

 The Board members are as follows: